Books with Wheels

 Library Computer Security

 For your security, a document may be saved temporarily to the computer/laptop, but will be automatically wiped when the session is over.
 You may email a document to yourself or a flash drive to save it more permanently.
+Antivirus is installed, and it may interfere with access to some websites.
 Programs may not be installed on library computers, and CD burning is disabled.

 A self-service photocopier is available for public use, located in the Business Center behind the Reference Desk.
 The charge is $.15 per side for black & white copies and $.50 per side for color copies (cash only).
 Duplexing (double-sided copies) is available for both color and B&W. The copier also has the ability to scan color or black & white to an email account.
 There is no charge to scan documents.